ldtteam/MinecoloniesWiki/pages/src/source/items/colonybanner.md

 <br>

-The Colony Banner is a banner that uses the design set in the [Town Hall](../../source/buildings/townhall).
-Your [Knights](../../source/workers/knight) will wear the design on their shields, and it is also used in some schematics.
+The Colony Banner is a banner that uses the design set in the {% building_link townhall %}.
+Your {% worker_link knight %} will wear the design on their shields, and it is also used in some schematics.
 <br>